dmkons/01/progress-report.md

 * We have deleted a whole lot of auto-generated comments from ISE
 * We have written this progress report.

+## Goals we want to reach

+We are going to try to implement the minimum requirements first, and then, if we have time, we will try to implement more.
+The final goal is to implement the entire basic MIPS architecture (sans the optional coprocessor instructions, and the syscall instruction).

 ## This is a weak progress report

 Yes, we know that this is a weak progress report.